Phan Văn Tài Em

-Phan Văn Tài Em (born April 23, 1982 in Châu Thành District, Long An) is a retired Vietnamese footballer who last played as a midfielder for Đồng Tâm Long An.
+Phan Văn Tài Em (born April 23, 1982, in Châu Thành District, Long An) is a retired Vietnamese footballer who last played as a midfielder for Dong Tam Long An.
 He was a member of the Vietnam national football team.
 He was awarded as the Vietnamese Golden Ball in 2005.

 Discovered by Henrique Calisto in 2002, he, since then, became a regular starter in the national team.
 He has played for the U-23 Vietnam in the 2005 Southeast Asian Games and 2007 Southeast Asian Games.
 In 2007, he was chosen to play for the national team in the 2007 Asian Cup.

-In 2008, Em, along with Nguyễn Minh Phương, captained Vietnam to win the 2008 AFF Suzuki Cup.
+In 2008, Tài Em, along with Nguyễn Minh Phương, captained Vietnam to win the 2008 AFF Suzuki Cup.